mohanprasath/weather-app/Plan.md

 - Added country code near the city name
 - Service moved to App.js due to an error TO IMPROVE
 - Hidden bug fixed, Feels_like was missing due to auto correct variable names FIXED
 - App automatically published to the market Expo

 ### Report - cycle 8

 - DONE

+## Cycle 9

+- use eslint
+- planned suration - 30 min

+### Notes - cycle 9

+- added prop types, checked for code formatting and styling issues

+### Report - cycle 9

+- some eslint error are TO BE FIXED, temporrarily they are suppressed
+- FIX the shape prop type and the find a way to